Phineapple18/GhostSpectator_NWPluginAPI/README.md

 - createtarget (CC) - Create a shooting target.
 - despawn (RAC) - Despawn selected player(s) from Ghost to Tutorial (true) or Spectator (false = default option).
 - destroytarget (CC) - Destroy your shooting target by typing its NetId or print a list of all your currently spawned targets.
+- disablevoicechannel (CC) - Disable listening to SCPs, Spectators or Ghosts chat.
+You can provide multiple arguments or just type "all".
+- enablevoicechannel (CC) - Enable listening to SCPs, Spectators or Ghosts chat.
+You can provide multiple arguments or just type "all".
 - ghostme (CC) - Change yourself to a Ghost from Spectator or vice versa.
 - givegun (CC) - Give yourself a firearm.
 - list (RAC) - Print list of all Ghosts.